littensy/charm/README.md

 #### Caveats

 -   **Do not use values that cannot be sent over remotes** in your shared atoms.
 This includes functions, threads, and non-string keys in dictionaries.
+[Read more about argument limitations in remotes.](https://create.roblox.com/docs/scripting/events/remote#argument-limitations)

 -   **By default, Charm omits the individual changes made to atoms** between sync events (i.e. a `counterAtom` set to `1` and then `2` will only send the final state of `2`).
 If you need to preserve a history of changes, set `preserveHistory` to `true`.

--   **Charm does not handle network communication.** Use remote events or a network library to send sync payloads - and remember to set `serializeArrays` accordingly!
+-   **Charm does not handle network communication.** Use remote events or a network library to send sync payloads - and remember to set `autoSerialize` accordingly!

 ---